MetaMudraGames/Asphyxia/games/01_AXIOM/README.md

 ```
 1. Navigate to the episode folder (e.g., games/01_axiom/)
-2. Open the .mudra file
+2. Open the .md specification file
 3. Copy entire contents
 4. Paste as system prompt in your LLM interface
 5. Type "I AGREE" when prompted